 As with any proposal, a capstone proposal is intended to elicit approval from your committee before getting down to your project.
 To write a strong and appealing proposal, you should clearly define your issue.
 Be sure to establish your ethos in the proposal by substantiating your claims and supporting your assertions with sufficient evidence.
 Also, be mindful of your audience all the time.
 Present your ideas and objectives in a coherent and effective way.
 Elaborate on your tone, employ your eloquence and persuasiveness, and be specific.
 Do your best to meet your audience’s expectations.

 Since a capstone projects differs from an ordinary essay or research paper, warming up your audience and stating your thesis at the end of the introductory paragraph are not enough.
-When it comes to writing an intro of your capstone project, you should pay special attention to such details as contextualizing your problem and providing the rationale for your project.
+When it comes to writing an intro of your capstone project, you should pay special attention to such details as contextualising your problem and providing the rationale for your project.
 3-4 pages should suffice.
 Still, make sure to consult your capstone project guidelines for more specific information.
 In case you decide to ask for help, you have to look at legit essay writing service reviews for full assurance that your capstone project will be done perfectly.

 Description of the Problem